waggle-sensor/sage-website/src/pages/labs/ptz-yolo.md

 ## What We're Building

 This application transforms a standard PTZ camera into a smart, self-directing observation system.
 It has evolved beyond a simple scanner to a context-aware agent.

+> **Note:** The PlantNet integration below is an *example use case* if you are exploring the plant detection path.
+It demonstrates how PTZ-YOLO’s detection and zooming capabilities can be extended for species identification and environmental analysis.
+It is not a required component of the PTZ-YOLO core functionality.

 The application:

 -   **Understands the scene** using a high-level captioning model.
 -   **Performs a contextual scan** to find objects relevant to the scene's description.